 How Do Fitness Wearables Track And Analyze Heart Rate Zones?

 By monitoring HRV, fitness wearables can assess an individual’s level of recovery and readiness for high-intensity workouts.
 HRV data can help determine when it is appropriate to push harder during training or when rest and recovery are needed.
 Monitoring HRV can optimize training programs and prevent overtraining or undertraining.

-See also How Do Fitness Trackers Measure And Analyze Muscle Fatigue And Recovery?
+See also How Do Fitness Wearables Monitor And Analyze Recovery Heart Rate And Recovery Metrics?

+How Do Fitness Wearables Track And Analyze Heart Rate Zones?